 Special Tip on Growing Mint

 Mint is a wonderfully versatile herb, but is a prolific grower and can take over your garden if given the chance!
 If you have limited space then it’s best to grow it in a pot.
-If you want to grow mint in your garden you can limit its reach by planting it into a plastic container which is 20cm across by 10-15cm deep.
+If you want to grow mint in your garden you can limit its reach by planting it into a plastic container about 20cm across and 10-15cm deep.
 Cut out the bottom of the plastic container and plant it into the ground.
 This will contain the plant and help stop it from spreading throughout the garden.

 Gardening Terms Explained

-Annuals Only lasts one growing season.
+Annuals Plants that only last one growing season.

 Perennials Plants that live more than one growing season, usually two to three years or more.